What to Do if Your Child Is Involved in a Major Collision

 Exchange Drivers Information

 If the police responded to the accident, the investigating officer at the scene will obtain all relevant information and provide your child with a police report number.
 Your child can use this number to get an accident report later and file an insurance claim.
+If the police did not respond to the accident, ensure your child exchanges information with the other driver, such as:- Name

 - Telephone number